MatheLi/Fall_Detection_App_AI/posts/Second_model.md

         print("Abschließendes Label 0", np.mean(labels))
 ```
 ## Load Model and start program
-First of all we have to load the model.
+First of all, we have to load the model.
 ```
 with CustomObjectScope({'GlorotUniform': glorot_uniform()}):
     model =load_model('Model.pb')